gkwa/manyeast/zoomingzeebra/README.md

 // process.env.DEBUG = "pw:*"
 ```

-This configuration:

-- Applies patches after template generation
-- Skips README.md from being overwritten
-- Executes hooks in the specified output folder

 ## Q: What should I expect when running the tests?

-A: After setting up everything correctly, running `just test` should produce output similar to this:
+A: After completing both setup phases, running `just test` should produce output similar to this:

 ```bash
 Running 2 tests using 2 workers